 - Family Leaders Cohort (FLC) – for family members of a child or youth served by a Title V program and who has demonstrated some degree of community leadership

-- MCH Epi Peer-to-Peer Cohort (MCH Epi P2P) – for epidemiologists and data specialists working in or in partnership with a jurisdictional Title V program
+- MCH Epi Peer-to-Peer Cohort (MCH Epi P2P) – for epidemiologists and data specialists affiliated with a jurisdictional Title V MCH/CYSHCN program

-- Adolescent Health Leaders Cohort (AHLC) – for Adolescent Health Coordinators and other professionals seeking to build capacity to address adolescent health priorities
+- Adolescent Health Leaders Cohort (AHLC) – for state Adolescent Health Coordinators and other professionals seeking to build capacity to address and integrate adolescent health priorities into Title V and broader MCH

 Core Program Components and Timeline

-Leadership Lab requires a nine (9) month commitment from participants and mentors, beginning in August 2022 and extending through April 2023.
-This includes active engagement in a sequence of mostly required (and some optional) program components.
+Leadership Lab requires a nine (9) month commitment from participants and mentors, beginning in September 2023 and extending through April 2024.
+This includes active engagement in a sequence of required program components.
 Click here to see the planned timeline with brief descriptions for each component.
 Evaluation is embedded throughout the experience to support continuous quality improvement and contribute to longitudinal data about program impact.

 Information for Interested Participants